The Harvard Crimson

 They don’t call it a newspaper for nothing…

 The News Board is the heart and soul of The Crimson.
 We scooped that Claudine Gay would be resigning, beating national outlets to the story.
 We scooped them before, too, when we announced that Harvard’s top board would support her a few weeks earlier.
 From the Supreme Court’s decision on affirmative action against Harvard which has national implications to hard-hitting metro coverage, the Crimson News Board is frequently at the center of campus conversations.
-We receive early access to admissions data and conduct exclusive interviews with Harvard’s top administrators.
+We receive early access to admissions data and conduct exclusive interviews with Harvard’s top administrators — and the world always listens.
+You will cover Harvard’s most consequential presidential search in decades and pull back the curtain on that secretive process.
 Writers get to see their bylines run in our newspaper and on our award-winning website which receives more than 1.75 million page views per month.
 We are a committed, close-knit community that extends from our undergraduate days to long past graduation.

 News is a home not just for aspiring journalists, but for anyone who wants to speak truth to power, amplify marginalized voices, and make a difference on campus.
 A number of our stories have garnered campus-wide — and even nation-wide — attention, ultimately pushing the administration to make changes.